rackerlabs/genestack-blog/docs/blog/posts/2025-12-01-nvidia-gpu-setup.md

 ### Enable Persistence Mode

 By default, the NVIDIA driver unloads when no applications are using the GPU.
 This saves power but adds several seconds of initialization latency when you start a new workload.
-Persistence mode keeps the driver loaded:
+Persistence mode keeps the driver loaded.

 ```bash
 sudo nvidia-smi -pm 1